zhaofengli/colmena/README.md

 }
 ```

-The full set of options can be found at `src/nix/eval.nix`.
+The full set of options can be found in [the manual](https://zhaofengli.github.io/colmena/stable/reference).
 Run `colmena build` in the same directory to build the configuration, or do `colmena apply` to build and deploy it to all nodes.

 ## Tutorial with Flakes